character at the beginning of the line. To see the

-Customize Kolibri Settings with the OPTIONS.INI File¶
+Customize Kolibri settings with the

 Installing Kolibri generates a default